okfn-brasil/country-geoinfo/README.md

 Spatial relations between countries and  between another geographical standards

 ## Data

-Data comes from multiple sources as follows.
+This project is  a "[country-codes](https://github.com/datasets/country-codes) derivative",  where *ISO 3166-1* data is a base information, and all CSV files can be [joined](https://en.wikipedia.org/wiki/Join_(SQL)) by *Alpha-2* codes.

-* [country-codes](https://github.com/datasets/country-codes): the main dataset, where *ISO 3166-1* data is organized and other standard codes can be related to *Alpha-1* codes.
+Data of this project comes from multiple sources as follows.

 * [Standard mundi map](http://wiki.okfn.org/Datasets_preparation/Country-code_derivatives#Standard_mundi_map): the choice of geographical data, that is also organized by *ISO 3166-1 Alpha-1* country codes.